Making Mistakes is (not) Harder with Modern Frameworks

 Typical Security Issues Are (almost) Resolved

-In the third part of this course, we visited some of the most common security issues in software.
+In the fourth part of this course, we visited some of the most common security issues in software.
 These are listed in the OWASP top ten list, which contains the ten most common security flaws in software.
 They are as follows:

 - Broken Authentication